Reviews You Can Rely On

 Credit: Amber King

-In either case, be aware of the bags breaking.
-The bags are made of a plastic material that is pretty impervious to punctures and can be thrown around in a backpack.
-Where they fail is at the welded seams.
-In most cases when we experienced a bag break, it was when we were squeezing really hard.
-So, don't be surprised when this happens.
-For long thru-hikes, we still trust this system, but make sure to bring a few extra bags.
-Another GREAT alternative is to carry a classic plastic water bottle with you.
-These bottles are compatible with the threads of the Squeeze filtration system and provide a much more durable "squeeze" bag option.
+The bags are made of plastic that is relatively impervious to punctures and can be thrown around in a backpack, but their Achilles heel is the welded seams.
+In most cases, when we experienced a bag break, we were squeezing hard, so don't be surprised if this happens when you're trying to rush the filtration process.
+We have still trusted this system for long thru-hikes, but make sure to bring a few extra bags.
+Another GREAT alternative is to carry a classic disposable plastic water bottle with you.
+These bottles are compatible with the threads of the Squeeze filtration system and provide a much more durable “squeeze” bag option.

-sawyer squeeze backpacking water filter review - the bag gets more difficult to squeeze when it's clogged after...
+sawyer squeeze - the bag gets more difficult to squeeze when it's clogged after...

 The bag gets more difficult to squeeze when it's clogged after filtering lots of water.
 As a result, be sure to backflush with water on a regular basis.